• Skip to main content

 Anna McLean

-Anna McLean serves in lay leadership at her beloved St. Martin’s Episcopal Church in Houston, Texas.
+Anna McLean serves in lay leadership at her beloved St. Martin’s Episcopal Church in Houston.
 She grew up in Church of Our Savior Episcopal Church in North Platte, Nebraska, where she learned to love the liturgy and know the presence of Christ.
 She has been active in other Episcopal churches in Houston, Dallas, and El Paso.
-Together with her husband of 42 years, Scott McLean, she has served on the vestry and stewardship and capital campaign committees at St. Martin's, and currently co-leads the Christian Life women’s bible study.
+Together with her husband of 42 years, Scott McLean, she has served on the vestry and stewardship and capital campaign committees at St. Martin's, and co-leads the Christian Life women’s Bible study.
 She and Scott have three children, two daughters-in-law, and three grandchildren.

 Daniel Muth

-Dan Muth is a retired nuclear engineer who spent most of the last 38 years traveling to multiple countries to oversee the manufacture of nuclear fuel for upward of 23 U.S. reactors.
+Dan Muth is a retired nuclear engineer who spent most of his career traveling to multiple countries to oversee the manufacture of nuclear fuel for upward of 23 U.S. reactors.
 Most recently, he was a manager in the nuclear fuel department of the Emirates Nuclear Energy Corp. in Abu Dhabi, UAE.
-A graduate of Rensselaer Polytechnic Institute in Nuclear Engineering, he also holds a master's degree in theology from Franciscan University of Steubenville.
-Mr. Muth served on the Board of Directors of the Living Church Foundation 2005-2017 and has been writing for the magazine for over a quarter-century.
+A graduate of Rensselaer Polytechnic Institute in nuclear engineering, he also holds a master's degree in theology from Franciscan University of Steubenville.
+Mr. Muth served on the Board of Directors of the Living Church Foundation from 2005 to 2017 and has been writing for the magazine for over a quarter-century.
 He and his wife live in Windermere, Florida, and can watch the nightly Disney World fireworks displays from their front porch.

 The Rev. Dr. Matthew S.C.
 Olver

 Matthew Olver is Associate Professor of Liturgics and Pastoral theology at Nashotah House Theological Seminary, where he has taught since 2014.
-He is the 2022-2023 Alan Richardson Fellow at Durham University, UK.
+He is the 2022-23 Alan Richardson Fellow at Durham University.
 Before moving to Wisconsin, he was for seven years the assistant rector of Church of the Incarnation, Dallas, and undertook his previous studies at Wheaton College and Duke Divinity School and completed his doctoral work at Marquette University.
-He was a member of the Anglican-Roman Catholic Consultation in the U.S. (ARC-USA) from 2006 to 2014 and is a regular contributor to TLC's Covenant blog.
+He was a member of the Anglican-Roman Catholic Consultation in the USA (ARC-USA) from 2006 to 2014 and is a regular contributor to Covenant.
 He has been published in The Journal of Ecumenical Studies, The Anglican Theological Review, Nova et Vetera, Antiphon, Studia Liturgica, Ecclesia Orans, Journal of Anglican Studies, Questions Liturgiques, Studia Patristica, the 4th edition of The Oxford Dictionary of the Christian Church (ed.
 Andrew Louth), and the forthcoming Oxford Handbook of the Book of Common Prayer.
 He is a priest in the Episcopal Diocese of Dallas and assists at Zion Episcopal Church, Oconomowoc, Wisconsin.
 Fr.
 Olver is married to Kristen, and they have two children.

 Canon David R. Pitts